 Medical Student Opportunities

-- Minority Senior Scholarship Program (MSSP).
-The Children's National MSSP focuses on the need to enhance the diversity of academic pediatricians nationwide.
+- Advancing Diversity in Academic Pediatrics.
+The Children's National Advancing Diversity in Academic Pediatrics program focuses on the need to enhance the diversity of academic pediatricians nationwide.
 Our program addresses this need by exposing senior medical students who are underrepresented in medicine to careers in academic pediatrics.

 - Mentored Experience to Expand Opportunities in Research I Program (METEOR I).
 Children’s National participates in the METEOR I program, a competitive fellowship opportunity to support incoming underrepresented-in-medicine students who have been admitted to the M.D.
 Program and are interested in an academic research career.

 - Building the Next Generation of Academic Physicians (BN GAP).
 At Children's National, we partner with BN GAP to help diverse medical students and residents become aware of academic medicine as a career option and provide them with the resources to further explore and potentially embark on an academic medicine career.

 Mentorship Programs for Faculty Participation

 In addition to ensuring that underrepresented minorities have access to pediatric medicine, we have a variety of biomedical research opportunities for pre-college, college and medical students, as well as residents, fellows and Children's National faculty.

 Learn about our progress and our ongoing commitment to our patients, families and employees as we work together to advance equity and inclusion across our communities.